lime-n/Climate-Science/README.md

 **Methodology**

 The data for ID - 579 was extracted using R-studio, using the packages `ncdf4` and `getNCTime` to effectively retrieve the coordinates, oxygen, depth and time from the netCDF file.
 Furthermore, a template map was taken from an R-repositry this was to overlay the coordinates from the glider data to check whether it matches the metadata.
-The data went through a filtering processes to select for individual dates and duration, and finally it was made into a raster than aggregated by a factor of 20 to increase the resolutionary scale to provide a finer grain to pixel size, figure 1.
+The data went through a filtering process to select for individual dates and duration, and finally it was made into a raster than aggregated by a factor of 20 to increase the resolutionary scale to provide a finer grain to pixel size, figure 1.

 ![alt text](https://i.stack.imgur.com/CzVpw.png)
 Figure 1.
 Displays the path the glider has taken alongside with the varying concentrations of Oxygen